apeterson91/website/content/post/causal_inference_preface/index.md

 provided much more.
 While I did find myself occassionally irked by the consistently Frequentist approach, that was a very minor inconvenience and as much a matter of my taste (perhaps) as anything else.
 As I reached the end of the book, I found myself wanting an excuse to write-up the things I had learned and even sketch out how they applied to my current and future work.

 Thus, I intend to write a multi-part blog post series, where each post takes a look at some of the concepts from causal inference.
 I'm planning to begin very generally, as in the book, reiterating the main principles that allow for valid causal inference to be drawn and then highlight a specific application of a tool for causal inference - Instrumental Variables - in my research.
 Finally, I'm hoping to apply some of the ideas from the final section of the book, on time varying treatments and confounders, to some general thoughts about how we can understand, plan and evaluate different features of the built environment.
+If you're interested in learning some basic CI or maybe even just seeing how CI principles are applied in the practice of science I hope you'll enjoy reading what follows.
+Though the use of some jargon or notation is inevitable, I'll do my best to explain things as they're introduced.

-With that introductory motivation out of the way, let's get into some CI!
+With that introduction out of the way, let's talk about Causal Inference!.

 # Identifiability Conditions